NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Deploy/Technical-deployment/BaRSEndpointCatalogue.md

 * Email: <england.bookingandreferralstandard@nhs.net> with the ServiceId and endpoint details.
 State the environment to be configured, INT or PROD, and include planned dates for testing.

 **Note**: CareConnect configuration must be maintained alongside the BaRS configuration.
-This is so senders who are not yet BaRS compliant can still work with CareConnect and GP Connect.
+This is to ensure senders who are not yet BaRS compliant can still work with CareConnect and GP Connect.

 <br>